 Dense bricks and blocks both offer high degrees of sound reduction or attenuation where increased mass gives higher degrees of reduction.
-They can be used in party wall construction to satisfy the current Building Regulations.
 Dense facing bricks in particular are suitable for use in lightweight constructions such as timber framed housing for reducing external noise and flanking transmission.
-Ref.
-Marshalls BTB 14: Sound Insulation.